National Guard shooting suspect faced job loss, discipline

-He appeared briefly in U.S. District Court in Memphis on Friday afternoon, where Magistrate Judge Diane Vescovo ordered him held without bond until a detention hearing on Wednesday.

-If convicted, Patton faces up to 20 years in prison on the assault charge and a minimum of 10 years on the firearms charge, prosecutors said.

-During the meeting between supervisors and Patton, the veteran recruiter was told to retrieve government equipment believed to be in his government car parked outside the recruiting center, FBI Special Agent Matthew Ross said in the affidavit.
+Supervisors told Patton, a veteran recruiter, to retrieve government equipment believed to be in his government car parked outside the recruiting center, FBI Special Agent Matthew Ross said in the affidavit.

 Three Tennessee National Guardsmen in the room were struck by rounds, Ross said in the affidavit.

-Crawford was shot in the leg, McKenzie in the foot and Belcher was grazed below the knee, the National Guard said.
-A round also passed through a backpack Belcher was wearing, it said.
-All three were treated and released.

-The incident occurred around midday Thursday inside a National Guard armory in Millington, which is about 17 miles north of Memphis.
+The shooting happened around midday Thursday inside a National Guard armory in Millington, which is about 17 miles north of Memphis.

 The National Guard armory is across the street from the U.S. Naval Support Activity Mid-South facility, which manages personnel records.
 The Navy facility was locked down briefly as a precaution, the Navy said.